ool3/python_reverse_dict/README.md

 insertion was not fully respected (`{'v10': 'k10'}` is at the beginning) as can be expected since `method_01_py2` is a Python2-based method that was using a `dict` as the data structure.
-If an `OrderedDict` would have been used (with the option `-uod`), then the initial order of insertion would been maintained in the inverse dictionary.
+If an `OrderedDict` would have been used (with the option `-uod`), then the initial order of insertion would have been maintained in the inverse dictionary.
 * `-p 8` will display the results with 8 decimals.

 <div align="right"> <a href="#python_reverse_dict"> ^top </a> </div>